clnsdzy/clnsdzy/README.md

 I'm Collins (`/clnsdzy` in most online places), a web developer based in Abuja, Nigeria.

  I build fast, responsive web apps and sites that help businesses and individuals actually get things done.
- I have worked with [clients](https://coresystech.ng/clients.html) that include individuals, startups and large enteprises alike.
+ I have worked with [clients](https://coresystech.ng/clients.html) that include individuals, startups, and large enteprises alike.

 I also spend some of my time tutoring and mentoring the next generation of talent in the web dev community.